syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 <tr>
 <td>
 Margin</td><td>
-Gets or sets the margin value from the view to diagram.</td><td>
+Gets or sets the margin value from the view to Diagram.</td><td>
 Thickness</td></tr>
 </table>

-Fit the Entire Diagram into the View
+Fits the Entire Diagram into the View